stormcloud266/saas-concept/README.md

 I wanted to practice using [styled components](https://styled-components.com/) with [GatsbyJS](https://www.gatsbyjs.com/).

 Icons are from [Tabler Icons](https://tablericons.com/) and illustrations are from [Undraw](https://undraw.co/illustrations).
+I used [SVGR](https://react-svgr.com/playground/) to convert the icons to React components for easy use.

 ## TODO

 * Add SVG background waves
-* Stop flash of default theme